 How to Teach Your Dog to Roll Over

-Break It Down into Smaller Parts
+Break It Down Into Smaller Parts

 Some dogs can be resistant to lying on their backs and showing their bellies.
 In this case, make sure your dog knows that training is just fun and games.
-If he enjoys belly rubs, scratch his belly, and click or praise and give him a treat every time it offers you its belly.
+If it enjoys belly rubs, scratch its belly, click or praise, and give a treat every time it offers you its belly.

 It's also important to keep training sessions short and upbeat.
 Training sessions that are too long tend to become frustrating for both you and your dog.
 Keep training to about 10 minutes each time, and try to end each session on a positive note.